 Safety features include:

-- Standard side-impact and side curtain airbags (curtains not standard on convertible)
+- Standard side-impact and side curtain airbags (curtains not available on convertible)

-- Electronic stability system with traction control standard on Touring and Limited models
+- Electronic stability system with traction control optional on Touring and Limited